 Part of the challenge will be to procure and produce capabilities faster than ever before.
 This will require new partnerships, like the collaboration between the RAF’s Rapid Capability office, the Defence Science and Technology Laboratory, and the UK industry which saw us launch the Carbonite 2 satellite earlier this year to deliver high quality imagery and 3D video footage from the upper atmosphere.

-From concept to launch, this took just eight months, exploiting commercial off the shelf equipment, rapid by name, and rapid by nature!
+From concept to launch, this took just 8 months, exploiting commercial off the shelf equipment, rapid by name, and rapid by nature!

 But cutting edge capabilities are not enough.
 Our adversaries are now seeking to a range of weapons in their armouries against us.
 So future fleets must be able to integrate more seamlessly between the Services.